Wednesday, April 26, 2023

 √2 = q/p

-3) As p and q are co-primes, q/p is rational, so √2 is also rational which contradicts the actual fact that √2 is irrational.
+3) As p and q are co-primes, q/p is rational, so √2 is also rational which contradicts the fact that √2 is irrational.

 4) So, 1/√2 is an irrational number.